Chris Bailey’s Forecast | Snow and Bitter Cold Ahead

 - Winds will continue to gust to 40mph-50mph at times.
 Blowing snow may be an issue.

-- Temps stay in the teens and may even drop into the single digits at some point.
+- Temps likely stay in the single digits for most of the state.

 FRIDAY NIGHT